MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

      ![UI for Android app](../cross-platform/media/xamarin_androidui.png "Xamarin_AndroidUI")

 14. Open **MainActivity.cs** and delete the lines in the *OnCreate* method that refer to the default button that was removed earlier.
-The code should look like this when you're done:
+When you're done, here's how the code should look:

     ```
     protected override void OnCreate (Bundle bundle)